alexdevero/alex-devero-blog/blog-archives/archive-18/11-02-19--getting-started-with-ruby-the-easy-way-pt5.md

 # Outputs: undefined method `step' for "A":String (NoMethodError)
 ```

-## Epilogue: Getting started with Ruby – The Easy Way Pt5
+## Epilogue: Getting Started With Ruby the Easy Way Pt5

 Congratulations!
 You've just finished another lesson and made another step to learn programming in Ruby.
 Today, you've learned about ranges and iterators, when to use which, and what to pay attention to.
 This also means that you've just finished the fundamentals of control flow, a major milestone on your path to learn Ruby.